pimlicolabs/permissionless.js/src/README.md

 ![Node Version](https://img.shields.io/badge/node-20.x-green)

-Permissionless.js is a Typescript library built on top of [viem](https://viem.sh) for interacting with [ERC-4337 bundlers](https://eips.ethereum.org/EIPS/eip-4337) and paymasters.
+permissionless.js is a TypeScript library built on top of [viem](https://viem.sh) for deploying and managing [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) smart accounts, interacting with bundlers and paymasters, and leveraging custom signers.

 ## Features

+- **High-Level Smart Account Support**: We support a high-level API for deploying and managing smart accounts, including some of the most popular implementations ([Safe](https://safe.global), [Kernel](https://zerodev.app), [Biconomy](https://biconomy.io), etc.)
-- **Full ERC-4337 Support**: We support all bundler actions following [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337#rpc-methods-eth-namespace).
+- **Bundler Support**: We support all bundler actions following [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337#rpc-methods-eth-namespace).
 - **Gas Sponsorship**: We support paymaster actions to allow you to easily sponsor gas fees.
+- **User Operation Utility Functions**: We provide many low-level utility functions useful for dealing with User Operations.
+- **Modular and Extensible**: We allow you to easily create and plug in your own smart account systems, bundlers, paymasters, and signers.
-- **Built on & for viem**: We provide convenient helper functions like `createBundlerClient` to easily create viem clients.
+- **Built on & for viem**: permissionless.js is designed to be a thin wrapper around viem, maintaining the same style and overall feel viem provides.
-- More to come soon...
+- and a lot more...

+## Documentation

+[Take a look at our documentation](https://docs.pimlico.io/permissionless) to learn more about permissionless.js.

 ## Installation

-Install [viem](https://viem.sh) as a peer dependency
+Install [viem](https://viem.sh) as a peer dependency.

+Then install permissionless.js:

 ```bash
 npm install viem permissionless